The Perfect BLT: Bacon loves tomato

 Mango-Habanero Salsa

 Ah, the mango-habanero marriage.
 Bright, fresh heat that bursts through your mouth and nose like the sun warms your skin when you turn your face up to it.
-Yeah; yeah I am being poetic because what’s happening when you mix orange habenero peppers with ripe mango is f**king amazing.
+Yeah; yeah I am being poetic because what’s happening when you mix orange habenero peppers with ripe mango is amazing.
 Throw in some pineapple, cilantro, lime juice, and red onion….dear god.

 So, how do you get that action?
 I love a good salsa, so let’s start there.